All Mercy services are open. See safe options for care and the latest COVID-19 vaccine information.

 Dr. Julienne Lippe is in her fourth year as part of the St. Louis Cardinals medical staff as a Team Orthopedist.

-Dr. Lippe is with Mercy Clinic Orthopedic Surgery and is in her eighth year of practice in St. Louis.
+Dr. Lippe is with Mercy Clinic Orthopedic Surgery and is in her ninth year of practice in St. Louis.
 She received her medical degree from Tulane University School of Medicine and completed an orthopedic residency at Washington University in St. Louis.
 Dr. Lippe also completed an orthopedic sports medicine fellowship at University of Connecticut.

 Dr. Lippe has a wealth of experience providing care for professional and collegiate athletes, including the UConn Huskies and WNBA Connecticut Sun, as well as providing coverage during the USGA National Championships, Division I NCAA Missouri Valley Conference games and NCAA regional tournaments.
 Additionally, she has been part of the medical team for the Saint Louis F.C. and St. Louis Ambush.

 Dr. Lippe lives in the St. Louis area with her husband, Bill, and children Elizabeth, Luke and Ella.

 Dr. Brian Mahaffey has been a member of the St. Louis Cardinals medical staff as a Team Physician for eight years.
 He serves the Cardinals organization as Coordinator of Major League Medical Services.
 Prior to coming to St. Louis, he served as Team Physician with the Springfield Cardinals (double AA affiliate) in Springfield for 11 years.

 Dr. Mahaffey is Medical Director of Mercy Sports Medicine and is with Mercy Clinic Sports Medicine.